introp-software/o365-moodle/local/o365docs/azure_settings.md

 * If you haven't created an Azure Active directory, follow these steps to create it:

-   b) Click on “Active Directory” in the left column, then click on “+ New ” and then click “Directory” & “Custom Create”.
+   * Click on “Active Directory” in the left column, then click on “+ New ” and then click “Directory” & “Custom Create”.

-   c) After creating the Directory, it will appear in the list when you select “Active Directory”.
+   * After creating the Directory, it will appear in the list when you select “Active Directory”.

 * Click on the Active directory you created.
 * At top of the page, click on "Application" link.